Why Martin Luther King Jr. matters to Black Canadians

 Unfortunately, that’s something King inadvertently encouraged.
 In 1967, he was invited by the CBC to give a special Massey Lecture to mark Canada’s centennial, where he said, “Canada is not merely a neighbour to Negroes.
 Deep in our history of struggle for freedom Canada was the north star.
 The Negro slave, denied education, de-humanized, imprisoned on cruel plantations, knew that far to the north a land existed where a fugitive slave if he survived the horrors of the journey could find freedom.
 The legendary Underground Railroad started in the south and ended in Canada.
 The freedom road links us together.”

 King was right: Canada should pride itself on our role in the Underground Railroad.
 But our generational history is a game of telephone, and we forget that Canada has its own history of enslavement, and what’s more, life after the Underground Railroad hasn’t been perfect for Black Canadians.
 Take the Africville community in Halifax.
 For over a century, Africville thrived, even in the face of harsh racism—until it was unceremoniously demolished by the City of Halifax in the 1960s.
 After the 1988 police shootings of two Black men, Black activists advocated for the creation of Ontario’s Special Investigations Unit—but racially-biased police interactions, from carding to shootings, have continued.
-And this past February, Prime Minister Trudeau officially recognized Canada’s participation in the United Nations’ International Decade for People of African Descent, acknowledging the anti-Black racism and bias prevalent in all areas of society, from healthcare to the education system to professional industries, including the legal profession.
+And in January of 2018, Prime Minister Trudeau officially recognized Canada’s participation in the United Nations’ International Decade for People of African Descent, acknowledging the anti-Black racism and bias prevalent in all areas of society, from healthcare to the education system to professional industries, including the legal profession.

 Without realizing it, King’s Massey Lecture reinforced a one-sided story that sadly still impacts the lives of Canadians, especially Black Canadians, today.
 But while his words have validated a national story that we’d do well to unpack, they’ve also directly or indirectly encouraged many Black Canadians to speak up and fill in the gaps.